santipvz/tango_solver/README.md

 - **Balance rule**: Each row and column should have equal numbers of moons and suns

 ## ✨ Features
 - Automatic grid and piece detection from images
-- Constraint detection through visual pattern recognition
+- Constraint detection through visual pattern recognition with template matching
 - Backtracking algorithm with constraint propagation
 - Visual debugging and solution visualization
 - GIF animation: Step-by-step visualization of the backtracking algorithm (⚠️ significantly slower execution)